jordymac/placeos-site/content/products/lenspath.md

 - Computer Vision
 ---

-# LensPath Your no-code computer vision automation layer for your existing camera systems
+LensPath is the no-code computer vision platform that connects to your existing camera systems, detects events in real time, and triggers automated actions in your facility.
+Stop just watching.
+Start acting.

-It watches what your cameras see and triggers real-world actions—without writing a line of code or buying new hardware.

 ## What LensPath Replaces